 - 1. Verify on Lighthouse or in Enrollment Services that your major is correct. - 2.
 Verify that your contact information is correct. - Do a degree evaluation to see what courses you have left to graduate / which courses federal financial aid will pay for. - 4.
 Only register for classes needed for your major - 5.
-Register for all classes you plan on taking that semester even if they don't start until a later session.
+Register for all classes you plan to take that semester even if they do not start until a later session.
 If you add it later, it may not count towards your FA eligibility. - Check your bill on Lighthouse and make sure all of your charges are paid by the published due date. - 7.
-If you decide you don't want to take a class, make sure you drop it during the add/drop period.
+If you decide you do not want to take a class, make sure you drop it during the drop/add period.